end2endzone/ShellAnything/UserManual.md

-### Multi-selection-based properties ###
+## Multi-selection-based properties ##

-If multiple files are selected, the application generates the properties by combining the selected elements on multiple lines.
+If multiple files are selected, the application generates the same properties but combines the selected elements on multiple lines.
 In other words, each selected files are separated by the string `\r\n` (carriage return).

 For example, assume the following files are selected:
 * C:\Program Files (x86)\Winamp\libFLAC.dll